gnss-sdr/gnss-sdr/docs/JETSON.md

 ```
 -- NVIDIA CUDA GPU Acceleration will be enabled.
 --  Target CUDA architecture(s): 87
--- The CUDA compiler identification is NVIDIA 12.x.
+-- The CUDA compiler identification is NVIDIA 13.2.86.
 Standard: C++17.
 ```

+A full build with unit tests and benchmarks takes about 45 minutes on an Orin Nano at `-j4` and peaks around 4 GB of RAM.

 ### GPU architecture selection